Panzerschrek/U-00DC-Sprache/source/docs/en/c_interaction.rst

 Regular structs and classes have no strong predefined fields order.
 The compiler may reorder them for better performance and/or to reduce padding.
-But in C this is different - fields order is guaranted to be in the order of fields definitions.
+But in C this is different - fields order is guaranteed to be in the order of fields definitions.
 In order  to use same order of fields like in C Ü has special marker for structs and classes - ``ordered``.
 This marker is specified in a struct or class definition after optional class kind, parents list, optional ``non_sync`` tag.
-A struct with this marker will have the same order of fields as they are defined - like in C.
+A struct with this marker will have the same order of its fields as they are defined - like in C.

-In the examle below both struct will have identical layout.
+In the example below both structs will have identical layout.

 .. code-block:: u_spr
   :caption: Ü cide